xiaoxianyu-office/mm/skills/mechanics/projectile.md

 using particle and sound effects.
 It's great for creating complex, aesthetically pleasing skills, such as shadow bolts, balls of ice, or even meteors.
-It has a lot of options(more than any other skill) and can be a bit of a nightmare to jump into without knowing what you're doing.
+It has a lot of options (more than any other mechanic) and can be a bit of a nightmare to jump into without knowing what you're doing.
-It will disappear after reached targeted entity or location.
+It will disappear after hitting an entity or location that is able to stop the projectile.
+This behavior can be configured via attributes like `stopatblock`, `stopatentity` and `stopconditions`

 It is of importance to note that other mechanics (such as [Missile](/skills/mechanics/missile)) are an "extension" of this mechanic, and can as such use a great deal of this mechanic's attributes.
 The attributes that those mechanics can use are listen in [Inheritable Attributes](/skills/mechanics/projectile#inheritable-attributes)